Jithin-S-Sunny/IND-Enzymes/README.md

-# Industrial-Genozymes
+# IND-Enzymes

-Link to the database: https://indenzymes.srmist.edu.in/
+Link to the database: https://indenzymes.srmist.edu.in/Home